Menu

 Chairs: Carlos Diaz-Garcia, PhD & Leigh-Ana Rossitto, student

-• β-hydroxybutyrate regulates proteostasis in the aged and Alzheimer’s disease brain - John Newman, MD, PhD, Buck Institute of Aging
+• Metabolic regulation of proteostasis by the ketone body β-hydroxybutyrate in aging and Alzheimer's models - John Newman, MD, PhD, Buck Institute of Aging

 • Medium-chain triglycerides improve cognition and systemic metabolism in mouse models of Alzheimer’s disease - Karl Fernandes, PhD, University of Sherbrooke